 A good wrist pad to get is the TSG Professional Wristguard.
 It’s a simple wristguard that uses high-quality materials to protect you.
 It has a removable PE splint, leather palm pad and a Cordura strap to keep it locked in.
 Check it out here on Amazon.com.

 So whatever it is you want to buy that is skate-related, make sure it comes from a decent brand that has a good reputation.
 This will ensure that your gear will enhance your skating.

 For example, don’t buy skateboards from no-name brands.
 Those skateboards will handle poorly and won’t give you a good riding experience.

-A good example of a high-quality skateboard is this Baker complete.
-It comes in at 8.5inches in width, has 52mm tall wheels, and comes with core trucks.
-It would make a decent skateboard for a beginner skater.
+A good example of a high-quality skateboard is this Element complete.
+It comes in at 8 inches in width, has 52mm tall wheels, and comes with core trucks.
+It would make a decent skateboard for an adult beginner skater.
 Check it out here on Amazon.com.

 Make sure you warm-up

 Older people are more prone to getting injuries when exercising.
 A good way to prevent injuries from happening is by warming up before doing any exercise.
 Warming up allows the body to get loose and basically signals to your muscles that they need to get ready for whatever you’re going to do.